gritcsenko/HomeInventory/docs/features/user-registration.md

 # User registration

 This feature is to support the registration of the new users in the system.
+Issuse for reference: #287

 ## Overview